darksunstealth/Finthenticate/README.md

 }
 ```

-This graph shows the message flow from frontend to the core services.

 ---

+## 🌐 License

+MIT.
+Do whatever you want.
+But don’t be evil.
+Or slow.
+Or both.

 ---

-## 📫 Contact

-WaaS Project - Auth & Login.
-Developed by ME .

----
+## ⚡ Final Word

+> If this project helps you save time, close deals, get users or sleep better...
-> If you like this project, give it a ⭐ and share it!
+> Drop a ⭐ and share it with someone building the next big thing.

----

-## 📝 License
-MIT
+**Built by a man with a vision, not a team with a Jira board.**